 Make sure to choose neutral and complementary colors when shopping for paint for the outside of your house.
 Neutral colors are important because they appeal more to the masses and give you better resale.
 Make sure to also select a primer and to take the necessary time to do a top-quality job, something that will look good and something of which you can be proud.

 Next, think about the interior of your home.
 While the exterior paint job is important for the outer look and curb appeal, the interior paint job is just as if not more important for real estate appreciation as well as for increasing the appeal of your home, thus attracting more potential buyers.

 If your home has already been painted (with attractive yet neutral colors) in the recent past and is essentially wallpaper-free, you may not need a new paint job.
 However, if the paint job is old, if the colors are too bright or otherwise questionable, and if it has busy wallpaper, it’s time to invest in a new paint job.

-An old, peeling paint job says you don’t take care of your home and looks unattractive.
+An old, peeling paint job says you don’t take care of your home and look unattractive.
 Too-bright colors are sometimes a turn-off.
 Neutral colors appeal to the masses.
-You don’t want to be known as the owners of “that house with the bright purple and orange bathroom,” do you?
-Most people don’t like busy wallpaper, or wallpaper at all.
+You don’t want to be known as the owner of “that house with the bright purple and orange bathroom,” do you?
+Most people don’t like busy wallpaper or wallpaper at all.
 Remove it first, and then paint.
 Select some primer as well as fresh, high-quality paint in appealing, neutral (and matching) tones, and get to work.